ibm-cloud-docs/Cloudant/guides/active-active.md

 You might consider other hybrid approaches for your configuration.

 For example,
-in a 'Write-Primary, Read-Replica' configuration, all writes go to one database, but the read load is distributed among the replicas.
+in a "Write-Primary, Read-Replica" configuration, all writes go to one database, but the read load is distributed among the replicas.